 - Political Science

-Some BA degree programs in Bellarmine College require foreign language coursework beyond that of the College proficiency requirement; students must meet the requirements of their respective major(s) in order to complete graduation requirements.
-For all BA degrees in Bellarmine College, however, the minimum proficiency outlined above must be met.
+Some BA degree programs in Bellarmine College of Arts and Sciences require foreign language coursework beyond that of the College proficiency requirement; students must meet the requirements of their respective major(s) in order to complete graduation requirements such as the Honors Program, the School of Environmental Studies, etc. For all BA degrees in Bellarmine College, however, the minimum proficiency outlined above must be met.

-Please note that testing out of the proficiency requirement does NOT confer credit hours – it ONLY means you have met the graduation requirement for BA graduates of Bellarmine College.
+Please note that testing out of the proficiency requirement does NOT confer credit hours – it ONLY means you have met the graduation requirement for BA graduates of Bellarmine College once you have taken the course or Stamp test.